Q BIOMED ANNOUNCES ADDITION OF MULTI-MILLION DOLLAR ASSET VALUE WITH EQUITY STAKE IN MANIIN RESEARCH INC.

 Company converts future royalty into 15% equity in multi-billion dollar potential product portfolio with additional $20M royalty

 NEW YORK, Nov.
-14, 2022 /PRNewswire/ -- Q BioMed Inc. (QBIO), Q BioMed Inc. (QBIO), a commercial stage biotechnology acceleration development company, is pleased to announce that it has converted its long-term royalty agreement into an equity stake in Mannin Research Inc. (MRI), a private Canadian controlled biotechnology company, based in Toronto, Ontario, Canada.
+14, 2022 /PRNewswire/ -- Q BioMed Inc. (OTCQB: QBIO), a commercial stage biotechnology acceleration development company, is pleased to announce that it has converted its long-term royalty agreement into an equity stake in Mannin Research Inc. (MRI), a private Canadian controlled biotechnology company, based in Toronto, Ontario, Canada.
 The conversion results in two key outcomes: QBIO receives a 15% equity stake in the form of common shares in MRI at a current valuation of MRI at CAD$30 million, and a royalty payment of $20 million on realization of future net sales.

 QBIO expects the value of its investment to increase, due to quantifiable near-term and medium-term catalysts, including the signing of commercialization agreements by MRI, and completion of clinical milestones as part of its drug development program.
 In addition, utilizing MRI's internal pro-forma revenue projections for 2023 & 2024 and comparable market transactions, MRI's drug development pipeline and companion diagnostics, are estimated to achieve a net present value close to the billion-dollar mark as it moves from its near-term clinical milestones to commercial revenues.